 The climate mitigation literature is increasingly preoccupied with the social outcomes of climate policies (Barbier 2014, Bendlin 2014, Carley et al 2018, von Stechow et al 2016, Rao et al 2017, Klinsky and Winkler 2018, Klinsky et al 2016, Sovacool et al 2020, Lamb and Steinberger 2017).
 As measures start to be implemented around the world, avoiding negative social impacts has become a critical issue: if policies are perceived as unfair or socially harmful, they no doubt stand a greater chance of being attacked, repealed and revoked.
 This remains a deep concern in developed and developing contexts alike – including major emitting countries such as the United States, Brazil, India, France, and others – where pre-existing issues such as structural inequality and the emergence of right-wing populism have primed the political landscape against climate policy action (Lockwood 2018, Rodríguez-Pose 2018).
 Poorly designed policies that exacerbate social problems are a gift to fossil fuel interests, who actively seek opportunities and alliances to prevent regulation and limit their compliance costs.

 On the other hand, with good design, climate policies can undoubtedly bring positive social benefits.
 They could eliminate the enormous health burden of fossil combustion in cities (Kwan and Hashim 2016, Burney 2020) and address persistent fuel poverty among poor communities (Ref).
 They are an opportunity to initiate wide-ranging fiscal reforms, shifting funds from fossil subsidies towards directly addressing the needs of disadvantaged groups (UNEP 2018).
 Above all, action taken to reduce emissions now will reduce catastrophic climate impacts in the future, which will predominantly effect the global marginalised and poor (Watts et al 2019, Allen et al 2018).
 ‘Just transition’ proposals that forefront social benefits in climate policy design are now emerging in several countries (e.g. the “Green New Deal” in the United States) (refs).
-Indeed, recent surveys and choice experiments find that climate policies that emphasise fairness and equity garner more public support than those that exempt industries or place undue burdens on the poor (Maestre-Andrés et al 2019, Douenne and Fabre 2020, Andor et al 2018, Svenningsen 2019).
+Indeed, recent analyses find that an emphasis on fairness and equity garner more public support for climate policies than those that exempt industries or place undue burdens on the poor (Maestre-Andrés et al 2019, Douenne and Fabre 2020, Andor et al 2018, Svenningsen 2019).

 In this article we pose a simple question: what are the social outcomes of climate policies?
 This is a large subject area, with many competing frameworks and definitions regarding the ‘social’ side of climate policies (Mayrhofer and Gupta 2016, Smith and Haigler 2008).
 We note there is no shortage of reviews on climate policy ‘co-benefits’ (Ürge-Vorsatz et al 2014, Watts et al 2019), sustainable development linkages (von Stechow et al 2015), and equity considerations (Markkanen and Anger-Kraavi 2019).
 Indeed the topic of sustainable development and equity is addressed in chapters from the IPCC 5th Assessment Report (Fleurbaey et al 2014) and the Special Report on 1.5 degrees (Roy et al 2018).